Anthroposophy: Nazi period

 Morals: Anthroposophy was not the stake of that dispute, but merely powerful Nazis wanting to get rid of other powerful Nazis.
 E.g. Jehovah's Witnesses were treated much more aggressively than Anthroposophists.
+(Note: Meaning that after 1942, Jehovah's Witnesses were spared from harsh treatment.
+Jehovah's Witnesses could escape persecution and personal harm by signing a document indicating renunciation of their faith, submission to state authority, and support of the German military.)

 Yet, the relative moderation of Heydrich's action, which paled in comparison to measures taken against communists and socialists, Jews, homosexuals, Jehovah's Witnesses, as well as the mentally and physically disabled, continued to reflect the Third Reich's underlying ambivalence toward policing the occult.